 At The Ripe Old Age

-- Meaning: early teenage years usually characterized by shyness and awkwardness.
+We use the expression awkward age to refer to those early teenage years.
+These years are usually characterized by shyness and awkwardness.

 To Come Of Age